adityasengar/adityasengar.github.io/_posts/2025-07-03-diffusion.md

 #### Perspective 2: The Simple & Practical View (`L_simple`)

 The DDPM paper’s crucial finding was that optimizing the full `L_vlb` was less stable and produced worse samples than optimizing a simplified, re-weighted version.
-This simplified loss function is the one most commonly associated with diffusion models: a simple Mean Squared Error between the true and predicted noise.
+This simplified loss function is the one most commonly associated with DDPMs: a simple Mean Squared Error between the true and predicted noise.

 $$\mathcal{L}_{\text{simple}} = \mathbb{E}_{t, x_0, \epsilon} \left[ || \epsilon - \epsilon_\theta(x_t, t) ||^2 \right]$$